urbit/urbit.org-reloaded/content/using/install.md

 Navigate to your `urbit` directory.

 Open your keyfile (it is just a text file) and copy the key inside.
-Paste it into the following command, with `sampel-palnet` replaced by the name of your planet.
+Paste it into the following command, with `sampel-palnet` replaced by the name of your planet.  **Do not include the tilde in your planet name.**

 ```sh
 ./urbit -w sampel-palnet -G rAnDoMkEy